Software Testing Best Practices

 Plan Quality Assurance (QA) testing and processes

-The first step is to plan the QA process by creating a proper test plan to help the software teams communicate quickly.
+Creating a proper test plan helps the software teams communicate quickly.
 It will include all the procedures used for software testing purposes.
-As a result, the document is beneficial for the new testers who join the testing team.
+As a result, the document benefits the new testers who join the testing team to better understand product objectives.

-Quality Assurance (QA) tests and their correlated tasks must be carefully planned in the very beginning.
+QA tests and their correlated tasks must be carefully planned initially.
 This helps us to outline terms and objectives while generating robust testing documentation.
 Besides, the QA testing methodologies offer the design and development teams the details to build a quality application.

-Software Quality Assurance does not rely on testing.
-Instead, it relies on the results of the QA tests.
+Software QA does not rely on testing.
+Instead, it relies on the results of the tests.
 It is mandatory to adopt the QA testing approach according to the product the team is developing.

 Components of a Quality Assurance (QA) plan

-- Test policy – Test policy describes the organization’s test principles selected and approved and its primary test objectives.
+• Test policy describes the organization’s selected and approved test principles and primary objectives.

-- Quality Management Plan – Quality Management Plan includes software quality requirements.
-The Quality Management Plan defines the adequate level of quality targeted for.
+• Quality Management Plan includes software quality requirements.
+It defines the adequate level of quality targeted.

-- Test Strategy – Test Strategy is a high-level document that aims at the business requirements of the application.
+• Test Strategy is a high-level document that aims at the application’s business requirements.

-- Test Case – Test case defines the activities or set of requirements to test.
+• Test Case defines the activities or set of requirements to test.

 Integrate all Quality Assurance (QA) tests with the CI/CD pipeline

-The software testing process will be very successful if you test the development code as existing code is modified.
-The QA processes that we plan to execute must be automated within the CI setup to test existing code quickly.
+The software testing process will be successful if you test the development code as the existing code is modified.
+The QA processes we plan to execute must be automated within the CI setup to quickly test existing code.
 As a result, when the development code changes, it will pass through a test before the changes deploy to production.

 Why is it essential to integrate Quality Assurance (QA) tests with the CI/CD pipeline?